skylarjhdownes/Akagi-Bot/README.md

 ~wall - Displays how many tiles are left in the live wall.

 ~points - Gives you the points every player currently has in the round.

+~sticks - Tells how many riichi sticks are available.

+~counters - Tells how many counters have built up.

 !forge - Takes one argument.
 Makes a channel with the argument as its name.
 People mentioned are able to see the channel.